 Here’s one of the talks — it’s on vanishing languages in the world:

 Harvard Thinks Big is an annual event (started last year) where invited faculty members present ten minute talks.
-They just posted this year’s presentations on YouTube.
+They just posted year’s presentations on YouTube.

 There is a YouTube channel devoted to TEDxTalks, which are local TED-like events that take place around the world.
 TEDx has also announced that 7,000 videos of TEDx Talks are now hosted by the TED website.
 It appears much more organized and searchable than the YouTube channel.

 “60 Second Lectures” are pretty neat…60 second lectures offered annually by University of Pennsylvania faculty.
-The first link leads you to this year’s presentations, and this link will lead you to archive, where you can see the video and access a written transcript of lectures from previous years.
+The first link leads you to year’s presentations, and link will lead you to archive, where you can see the video and access a written transcript of lectures from previous years.